 Alternate semiconductor materials

-All Semilab's MCV tools are equipped with automated, full hand-off, mercury handling system to increase safety and reliability.
+All Semilab's MCV systems are equipped with automated, full hand-off, mercury handling system to increase safety and reliability.
 The user friendly software environment controls the measurements and also offers a great flexibility for detailed analysis of the measured structures.
 Full map capability up to 12"/300 mm.
-All features listed, including optional ones, are compatible with both the manual MCV-530(L) and the automatic MCV-2200/2500 tools.
+All features listed, including optional ones, are compatible with both the manual MCV-530(L) and the automatic

 On top of the standard CV measurements and standard electronic units, a number of advanced metrology options are available to extend measurement capabilities: